 Teams travel across Delaware County with some Chester and Montco and Philly games.

 Schedule and commitment varies with teams and coaches.
 Younger teams tend to practice more than older teams.
 For 13/14’s parents should expect 2-3 games per week on average along with 2 practices.
 15’s and older tend to play 3 games per week and 1 practice.
 Weeknight games start at 6PM.
 Weekend start times can vary.

 Conflicts during the playing season with other baseball, lacrosse, basketball and any other outside summer team are generally not received well after the fact.
-Players involved with any of the above should discuss their commitment level and schedule conflicts with coaches before accepting a roster spot on a team.
+Players involved with any of the above should discuss their level of commitment to the team and outside conflicts with coaches before accepting a roster spot on a team.
 This does not mean don’t play.
 It simply means communicate your potential conflicts up front so that your coach can asses your unique situation and, if possible, adjust accordingly.

 Preliminary Info for players moving up from Cal Ripken:

 Note: For players younger than 13 or 7th grade: Tournament teams are formed out of the Cal Ripken Major and Minors leagues.
 You must play in the Springfield AA CAL RIPKEN LEAGUES to qualify for ALL tournament teams.

 If you are in 7th grade and your age qualifies you (you won’t be 13 until after April 30th of this year) to play for the Cal Ripken League tournament team, and you wish to play Cal Ripken, you must play in the Cal Ripken League and tryout for the tourney team.
 You may not play in both the Travel Baseball program and play on tournament teams.